 Masturbation brings understanding.
+Masturbation is self-care.
 It fosters self-expression.
 And when we practice self-expression, we are nurturing the most important relationship we’ll ever have: the one we have with ourselves.
 And masturbation will also help us have healthier relationships with others.

 Masturbation teaches you self-knowledge.

 Masturbation teaches you autoeroticism.
 Autoeroticism is tending to one’s own sexual desire, usually through masturbation.
 It’s literally taking care of yourself.
 So we can say that masturbation is self-care.

 There are many ways that we take care of ourselves.
 Eating well, getting enough sleep, keeping our homes clean, learning boundaries in our personal relationships.
 Prioritizing our mental health and practicing stress reduction techniques.
 Learning to cope.

 Having great sex with yourself is an incredibly enriching way to meet your own needs and cultivate a relationship with yourself.